almostearthling/when-wizard/README.md

 ## What more can be done
 There are several elements that can be improved, besides what is strictly needed:
 - _stock_ plugins should be improved and made more stable
-- more stock plugins should be added
+- more stock plugins should be added (at least the ones promised in the documentation)
 - the `PicklingDatastore` is definitely too rough to be considered definitive: probably something more robust, maybe based on _SQLite_, can be used; in the end the `Datastore` protocol just requires to store big strings (usually JSON data) indexed by short strings which seems a fairly simple task for a SQL DB
 - **When** remote API has to be debugged, revised and made more consistent if necessary, and **When Wizard**'s client counterpart should change accordingly
 - the application has to be packaged for Linux systems.